 - A newly shaped saddle with tapered-edge mold design for incredible comfort.

 - It offers superb thigh and hamstring clearance by allowing free movement around the seat.

 - Padded with 30-series foam.

-- The front is relatively narrow, as a result for some cycling category it doesn’t provide much aid.
+- The front is relatively narrow, as a result of some cycling category it doesn’t provide much aid.

-- Padding is not dense and cover is not very grippy.
+- Padding is not dense and the cover is not very grippy.

-- Might be troublesome for some users to find the best sitting position as the rider needs to be sat further back on.
+- It might be troublesome for some users to find the best sitting position as the rider needs to be sat further back on.

 Buying Guide: How to choose a road bike saddle for long rides